Sushmita Sen Thanks 'Jaan' Rohman Shawl For A 'Magical' Birthday Surprise; Watch Videos!

 Just as the rising sun brings light to the world,you my love, bring light to my life !! . .
 Truth be told, i wanted to write paragraphs about you on this special day, but hey, when i think about you i am just as awestruck & speechless as i was, when i saw you sitting there while taking this picture!! . .
 My gorgeous woman, you make me want to be a better MAN each and every day of my life !! . .
 Ab isse zyada Khuda se aur kya mangu,usne toh puri kaainaat se mujhe nawaaza hain ! ❤️ . .
 HAPPY BIRTHDAY MY JAAN 😘😘 . . #44 lets rule this number as well !!! . @sushmitasen47 Bring it on !! ☀️❤️😘

 Sushmita Sen and Rohman Shawl are quite vocal about their relationship and always keep dropping adorable posts for each other on social media.
-In a recent interview with journalist Rajeev Masand, the actress opened up about how their love story with an Instagram DM.
+In a recent interview with journalist Rajeev Masand, the actress opened up about how their love story began with an Instagram DM.

 Sushmita Sen Moved To Tears After Daughter Alisah Writes Essay On Adoption!
 Watch Video